vicpinm/ButcherKnife/README.md

   <img width="50%" src ="/logo.png" />
 </p>

-**Lightweight binding engine based annotation processing.
-Bind your view model to your views throught annotations, with the help of annotation parameters with which you can format and with which the binding process.**
+**Lightweight binding engine based on annotation processing.
+Bind your view model to your views throught simple annotations  with arguments that let you format and customize the binding process.**

 ### Basic example